garywill/BigSearch/src/README.md

 - 🖱️ Quickly use user selected text on webpage as search term (browser extension, through context menu)
   > - Not in Firefox incognito mode
   > - On Chrome, after clicking context menu item, click the icon on toolbar
-- 🖥️ Support desktop and mobile devices (web version)
+- 🖥️ Support both desktop (browser extension & web app) and mobile (web app only) devices

 ## Since the browser itself has search engines which can be used on URL bar, why use this?